Unresolvable port alias is omitted from rule rather than generating an error

 and the actual rule is omitted from the ruleset

-#5 Updated by Phillip Davis about 1 month ago
+#5 Updated by Phillip Davis 3 months ago

 Changed code works also, and better - it allows port ranges through :)